albertotonda/symbolic-regression-conformal-prediction/README.md

 # Symbolic Regression for Conformal Prediction Confidence Intervals

+## Ideas
+Use the boundaries of the Mondrian predictors as initial seeds for the values in the GP.

 ## Notes

+### 2024-06-03
+There are some issues that previously did not exist with KNN.
+Maybe it's due to scikit-learn version 1.5; I could try to create an environment with scikit-learn==1.4.2

 ### 2024-05-14
 Easier approach to fitness: just fit the distance between predicted and true point.
 However, penalize more if the distance is smaller.